spookylukey/django-views-the-right-way/source/context-data.rst

    There is no need to follow the formatting, and you (or your tools) might have other ideas!

-   **Imports:** For brevity I'll omit any imports I've already mentioned.
+   **Imports:** For brevity I’ll omit any imports I've already mentioned.
 If you want full source code, have a look at the `code folder
    <https://github.com/spookylukey/django-views-the-right-way/tree/master/code>`_.